maciekczwa/esphome_somfy/README.md

         value_template: "{{ states('binary_sensor.garage_sensor')=='on' }}"
         availability_template: "{{ states('binary_sensor.alarm_armed')=='off' }}"
         open_cover:
-          service: esphome.bt_up
+          service: esphome.somfy_up
         close_cover:
-          service: esphome.bt_down
+          service: esphome.somfy_down
         stop_cover:
-          service: esphome.bt_stop
+          service: esphome.somfy_stop
 ```

 I use external sensor for determining the state of door.
 You can use value_template for that.
 I also block the possibility of opening the gate when security alarm is armed.
-You can use availabilty_template for that.
+You can use availability_template for that.